 J.P.
-Morgan Securities LLC (JPMS) is a registered broker-dealer and investment advisor with the Securities and Exchange Commission (SEC).
-JPMS is also a member of the Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board (MSRB), and the Securities Investor Protection Corp.
+Morgan Securities LLC is a registered broker-dealer and investment advisor with the Securities and Exchange Commission (SEC).
+J.P.
+Morgan Securities LLC is also a member of the Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board (MSRB), and the Securities Investor Protection Corp.
 (SIPC).
 J.P.
-Morgan Wealth Management (JPMWM) offers investment products and services through JPMS.
+Morgan Wealth Management (JPMWM) offers investment products and services through J.P.
+Morgan Securities LLC.

 JPMWM offers a broad range of investments and other services to help you and other clients meet their needs, whether it's saving for retirement, a major purchase or education.
-We can help you create an integrated and comprehensive strategy on your terms through your investment accounts.
+We can help you create an integrated and comprehensive strategy on your terms through your investment account.